h2oai/datatable/docs/start/install.rst

 officially released, then you can use one of the binary wheels that we build as part of our Continuous Integration process.

-There are two sources available;
+There are two sources available:

 - For macOS and Linux please use our `S3 repository`_.